TrellixVulnTeam/swahilipython_SCMU/Lib/idlelib/idle_test/README.txt

 Human-mediated tests are widget tests that cannot be automated but need human verification.
 They are contained kwenye idlelib/idle_test/htest.py, which has instructions.
-(Some modules need an auxiliary function, identified with "# htest # on the header line.)
+(Some modules need an auxiliary function, identified ukijumuisha "# htest # on the header line.)
 The set ni about complete, though some tests need improvement.
 To run all htests, run the htest file kutoka an editor ama kutoka the command line with: